krinkinmu/krinkinmu.github.io/_posts/2021-12-12-pain-of-infinite-loops.md

 `_ZN12_GLOBAL__N_15PanicEv` is the mangled name of our `Panic` function.

-So without optimizations the `kernel` function does some stack manipuations ( `sp` is a stack pointer register) and then calls the `Panic` function.
+So without optimizations the `kernel` function does some stack manipuations ( `sp` is a stack pointer register) and then calls the `Panic` function - that's pretty much what I'd expect to see there.

-For completeness less look at the `Panic` function itself:
+For completeness let's look at the `Panic` function itself:

 ```
 000000000000215c <_ZN12_GLOBAL__N_15PanicEv>: